kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 ##### Unit tests

 - `k8s.io/kubernetes/cmd/kubelet/app`: `parseResourceList` with
-  `hugepages-<size>` keys, feature gate enabled and disabled, and quantities that are not divisible by the page size.
+  `hugepages-<size>` keys, and quantities that are not divisible by the page size.
 - `k8s.io/kubernetes/pkg/kubelet/cm`: extend
   `TestNodeAllocatableReservationForScheduling` in
   `node_container_manager_linux_test.go` so `GetNodeAllocatableReservation`